mosra/magnum-website/content/blog/backstage/array-view-implementations.rst

     for(float i: Containers::arrayView(data).prefix(100))
         sum += i;

-In case you're feeling like using the standard C++2a |span| instead (or you interface with a library using it), there's no need to worry either.
+In case you're feeling like using the standard C++2a :dox:`std::span` instead (or you interface with a library using it), there's no need to worry either.
 A compatibility with it is provided in :dox:`Corrade/Containers/ArrayViewStlSpan.h </home/mosra/Code/corrade/src/Corrade/Containers/ArrayViewStlSpan.h>`.
 As far as I'm aware, only libc++ ships an implementation of it at the moment.
 For the span there's many more different conversion possibilities, :dox:`see the docs <Containers-ArrayView-stl>` for more information.
-This conversion is again separate from the rest because (at least the libc++) :cpp:`#include <span>` managed to gain almost twice the weight as both
-:cpp:`#include <vector>` and :cpp:`#include <array>` together.
+This conversion is again separate from the rest because (at least the libc++) :cpp:`#include <span>` managed to gain almost twice the weight as both :cpp:`#include <vector>` and :cpp:`#include <array>` together.
 I don't know how's that possible for just a fancy pair of pointer and size with a handful of one-liner member functions to be that big, but here we are.